japila-books/apache-spark-internals/docs/storage/BlockManager.md

 external shuffle service port = [externalShuffleServicePort]
 ----

-It xref:BlockManagerMaster.adoc#registerBlockManager[registers itself to the driver's BlockManagerMaster] passing the xref:storage:BlockManagerId.adoc[], the maximum memory (as `maxMemory`), and the xref:storage:BlockManagerSlaveEndpoint.adoc[].
+It BlockManagerMaster.md#registerBlockManager[registers itself to the driver's BlockManagerMaster] passing the storage:BlockManagerId.md[], the maximum memory (as `maxMemory`), and the storage:BlockManagerSlaveEndpoint.md[].

 Ultimately, if the initialization happens on an executor and the <<externalShuffleServiceEnabled, External Shuffle Service is used>>, it <<registerWithExternalShuffleServer, registers to the shuffle service>>.

-initialize is used when the link:spark-SparkContext-creating-instance-internals.adoc#BlockManager-initialization[driver is launched (and `SparkContext` is created)] and when an xref:executor:Executor.adoc#creating-instance[`Executor` is created] (for xref:executor:CoarseGrainedExecutorBackend.adoc#RegisteredExecutor[CoarseGrainedExecutorBackend] and xref:spark-on-mesos:spark-executor-backends-MesosExecutorBackend.adoc[MesosExecutorBackend]).
+initialize is used when the spark-SparkContext-creating-instance-internals.md#BlockManager-initialization[driver is launched (and `SparkContext` is created)] and when an executor:Executor.md#creating-instance[`Executor` is created] (for executor:CoarseGrainedExecutorBackend.md#RegisteredExecutor[CoarseGrainedExecutorBackend] and spark-on-mesos:spark-executor-backends-MesosExecutorBackend.md[MesosExecutorBackend]).

 == [[registerWithExternalShuffleServer]] Registering Executor's BlockManager with External Shuffle Server